FOREX-Yen surges after BOJ hints at policy shift | Science-Environment

 The question of a rate cut could emerge in 2024, ECB member and Bank of France head Francois Villeroy de Galhau told a French paper in an interview published on Wednesday.
 Villeroy said that "disinflation is happening more quickly than we thought".

-The euro, which has fallen 0.95% this week, was up 0.1% at $1.0775.
-Against the Swiss franc, it was steady at 0.942 francs, above an earlier low of 0.9404, its weakest since early 2015, when the Swiss National Bank removed its peg between the two currencies.
-The dollar index, which shed 3% last month, was down 0.3% at 103.87, not far off a two-week high, with Friday's payrolls the main focus.
+The euro, which has fallen 0.95% this week, was flat at $1.0764.
+Against the Swiss franc, it was up 0.3% at 0.945 francs, above an earlier low of 0.9404, its weakest since early 2015, when the Swiss National Bank removed its peg between the two currencies.
+The dollar index, which shed 3% last month, was down 0.2% at 103.94, not far off a two-week high, with Friday's payrolls the main focus.

 Separate U.S. jobs data this week has suggested the labour market is softening, but not showing any material weakness.
 Futures markets are pricing in a 60% chance of a rate cut by March, up from 50% a week ago, according to the CME's FedWatch tool.
 But analysts think this might be overdone.
-The Canadian dollar was steady against the U.S. currency at 1.3587 after the Bank of Canada on Wednesday held its key overnight rate at 5% and, in contrast to other central banks recently, did not rule out another hike.
-(Additional reporting by Ankur Banerjee in Singapore Editing by Gerry Doyle, Christina Fincher and Emelia Sithole-Matarise)
+The Canadian dollar was down 0.1% against the U.S. currency at 1.3605 after the Bank of Canada on Wednesday held its key overnight rate at 5% and, in contrast to other central banks recently, did not rule out another hike.
+(Additional reporting by Ankur Banerjee in Singapore Editing by Christina Fincher, Emelia Sithole-Matarise and Mark Potter)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)